 Articulation Agreements are formal agreements (or partnerships) between two or more educational institutions documenting the transfer policies for a specific academic program or degree in general.
 There are local articulation agreements (between PPS-CTE and post-secondary institutions) and there are also state articulation agreements negotiated between the Pennsylvania Department of Education (PDE) and over 44 post-secondary institutions in Pennsylvania, Maryland and the state of New York (see list - http://www.collegetransfer.net/Default.aspx?tabid=943&from=4067).

 How to take advantage of articulated agreements to obtain free college credits.

 To take advantage of an articulation agreement, a CTE student must do the following:

 - Pass the CTE end-of-program assessment known as the NOCTI Exam (with a score of competent or advanced).
-Students who pass the exam receive a certificate from the State of Pennsylvania, acknowledging their accomplishment.
+Students who earn these scores receive a certificate from the State of Pennsylvania, acknowledging their accomplishment.

 What is the NOCTI Exam?